morpho-org/vault-v2/README.md

 - Reallocate funds from the “idle market” to enabled markets.
 - Reallocate funds from enabled markets to the “idle market”.
+- [Timelocked] Decrease the absolute supply cap of any market.
 - Revoke actions from other roles, except the `setSentinel` action (contrary to Vault V1, the sentinel cannot revoke any attempt to change the sentinel).

 ### Main differences with Vault V1